sophietaffet-iziwork/qa-technical-test/README.md

 # Playwright Test Project

 This project demonstrates the use of Playwright with the Page Object Model (POM) design pattern.
-It includes basic tests for logging into the Sauce Demo website.
+It includes a basic test for logging into the Sauce Demo website.

 ## Project Structure